(All fields required)

 In Congenital Diaphragmatic Hernia / CDH, abdominal organs push into the chest cavity through the defect (or herniate), compressing the developing lungs.
 This results in severe pulmonary hypoplasia (arrested development of the lungs), causing the lungs to remain small and underdeveloped.

-The Fetal Care Center has performed more than 150 patient evaluations for fetal CDH.
+The Cincinnati Fetal Center has performed more than 179 patient evaluations for fetal CDH since 2004.
 Patients are cared for by a dedicated CDH team consisting of neonatologists, pediatric surgeons, pediatric cardiologists, nurses, nutritionists and therapists.

 The cause of Congenital Diaphragmatic Hernia / CDH is thought to be failure of the diaphragm to develop at nine to 10 weeks of gestation.
 When closure does not occur, the intestinal organs may herniate into the chest cavity through the defect in the diaphragm.
 What causes the failure of the diaphragm to close is unknown.